pierre-rouleau/seed7-mode/README.md

   (add-to-list 'auto-mode-alist '("\\.s\\(d7\\|7i\\)\\'" . seed7-mode))
   ```

+  The first line activates lexical-binding.
+  It **must** be the very first line of the file.

+  The other lines can be anywhere (but must be executed).

-- Download the seed7_mode.el file and copy it inside the
+- **Download seed7_mode.el file and copy it in the utils directory**

-  `~/.emacs.d/utils` directory.
+  - The utils directory is the one you created above.

+- **Byte compile seed7-mode.el**

-- With the file in place, open Emacs and edit (visit) the
+  - Open Emacs and edit (visit) the `seed7-mode.el` file located in your utils directory.
-  `~/.emacs.d/utils/seed7-mode.el` file to byte compile it.
+  - Byte compile it by typing the following command: `M-x emacs-lisp-byte-compile-and-load`

   Byte compiling is not absolutely necessary but it will verify that
   everything is ok inside the file and will also speed up Emacs startup.
   Just remember to byte-compile that file every time you modify it,
   otherwise Emacs will complain that it's using a byte-compile file
   that is older than the source file.

-  - To byte compile the file that is visited in the current buffer,
-    type the following command:

-    `M-x emacs-lisp-byte-compile-and-load`

-**To update**
+### To update seed7-mode in plain Emacs ###

 To update to a later revision, erase the seed7-mode.el and
-seed7-mode.elc files from the directory where you stored them
+seed7-mode.elc files from the utils directory where you stored them
-(which would be `~/.emacs.d/utils` as described above),
 and download the new revision in the same directory.

-Byte-compile the new file.
+Byte-compile the new file as described above.

 ## Install seed7-mode with PEL ##